 Soil geochemistry is a reliable tool to identify the location of gold-bearing veins.
 Soil sampling was completed by Magellan using the stream sediment samples as guide (Figure 9-5).
 Soil samples over 41 ppb (90 percentile) are considered anomalous.
-In 2016, Anfield assayed soil samples taken previously by Magellan Minerals (Figure 9-6).
+In 2016, Anfield re-assayed soil samples taken previously by Magellan Minerals and produced a separate map shown in Figure 9-6.